 The Theatre World Awards, originally scheduled for June 20, have been postponed to the Fall, the date not yet determined.

 Every year since 1945, the Theatre World Awards have honored 12 performers (6 men, 6 women) making their New York stage debuts.
 This is in many ways the loveliest of awards, with now-famous alumni of the award recalling what it meant to them back when, as they each introduce one of the newly awarded performers with whom they have a special connection.
 A veteran is also chosen each year for the John Willis Award for Lifetime Achievement.

 The Lucille Lortel Awards were founded in 1985 by the Off-Broadway League, named after a prominent actor and benefactor.
 It focuses exclusively on achievement Off-Broadway.

 The Lortel Award nominees and winners are determined by a committee made up of theater professionals, journalists and educators.

-The American Theatre Wing is postponing the Obies (originally scheduled for May 18) and presenting them as a virtual ceremony at a date yet to be determined.
+The American Theatre Wing is postponing the Obies (originally scheduled for May 18) and presenting them as a virtual ceremony.
 But they’re going further – using money saved to set up relief funds for individual artists and the 90+ Off- and Off-Off-Broadway theater companies shuttered.
 Details here